DSGxRMS/eufsim_data/src/cam_tap/cam_tap/README.md

 # Camera feed collection nodes
-To get the topics publishing, it is necessary to enable and align the gazebo based camera onto the racecar.
+To get the topics publishing, it is necessary to enable and align the gazebo based camera onto the racecar if it is not available as an active publisher.
-Since for testing purposes we are using the eufs model, we will eit the file using the following steps
+Since for testing purposes we are using the eufs model, we will edit the file using the following steps

 ## In the Ubuntu terminal